 As noted above, as each message is published to a (topic, partition) it is written to the current file for that (topic, partition) pair.
 Periodically, based on either time or file-size, the current output file is closed and a new one is opened.
 Each topic has a configured “retention time”; partition-files are kept until their retention-time has been reached and are then deleted.
 Retention times are typically set to a few days, though it depends heavily upon use-case.

 This time-based scheme is used instead of tracking the existence of subscribers; it allows applications to be down for a period of time and still be able to retrieve their messages, while not imposing any complex admin overhead on Kafka.
 The maximum supported down-time is limited to the retention-time of the topic - but this can be temporarily extended by operations staff if necessary, as long as disk space is available.

 Retaining by time also allows subscribers to “rewind” and “re-read” messages if desired.
 This is particularly useful in the presence of downstream bugs or failures; the problem can be fixed and messages reprocessed, as long as the retention time has not been exceeded.
 It is also very useful during development and testing; a single set of test-data within a Kafka topic can be repeatedly processed.

-Most importantly, time-based retention makes it trivial to support multiple subscribers to the same topic; tracking the “next message” for each subscriber is simply a matter of retaining a single integer per partition per load-balance-group - the most-recently-read message-id.
+Most importantly, time-based retention makes it trivial to support multiple subscribers to the same topic; tracking the “next message” for each subscriber is simply a matter of retaining a single integer per partition per load-balance-group - the most-recently-read message-id from that partition.
 There is no need to store a read/not-read flag per (subscriber, message) as some other brokers do.
 The minimal amount of data needed per-subscriber allows Kafka to scale to vast numbers of subscribers.
 And when a load-balancing-group’s “most recently read” message-id becomes so old that it points to a message in a file whose retention-time has passed, then the subscriber information can itself be deleted, providing a simple “auto-cleanup”.
 As noted above, subscribers also have the option of tracking their offset themselves, relieving Kafka of even this minimal overhead.